Securing a VPS

-This guide offers some general tips for securing your server.
+This guide provides some general tips for securing a GNU/Linux-based server.

-While OVH provides you with the devices, the responsibility rests solely in your hands.
-Since we have no access to these machines, we are not their administrators.
-It is your responsibility to manage the software, and apply proper security measures on a daily basis.
 This guide is designed to help you with the most common tasks.
-Nevertheless, we recommend that you contact a specialised service provider if you have difficulties or doubts concerning the administration, usage or implementation of security measures on a server.
+Nevertheless, we recommend that you contact a specialist service provider if you have difficulties or doubts concerning the administration, usage or implementation of security measures on a server.

-We will offer you a number of practical tips.
-Please note that this is a general guide.
-Some commands need to be adapted to the distribution or operating system you are using.
-Some tips will advise you to use third-party tools.
-Please refer to the official documentation for these third-party tools, for any help you might need.
+Bear in mind that this is a general guide based on an Ubuntu server OS.
+Some commands need to be adapted to the distribution or operating system you are using and some tips will advise you to use third-party tools.
+Please refer to the official documentation for these applications if you require assistance.

-Distribution and operating system developers offer frequent software package updates, very often for security reasons.
-Keeping your distribution or operating system up-to-date is a key point for securing your VPS.
+Developers of distributions and operating systems offer frequent software package updates, very often for security reasons.
+Ensuring that your distribution or operating system is updated is a key point for securing your VPS.

 This update will take place in two steps:

-You then need to find the following line:
+You should find the following or similar lines: